Udgir: Railway

-Udgir Bodhan railwayline was proposed in 1938 to connect Udgir with Nizamabad city 20 km railwayline was completed between Bodhan and Nizamabad and now remaining 92 km railwayline should be planned, during Government of Atal bihari vajpayee the Udgir Bodhan railwayline was surveyed and get sanctioned.
+The Udgir Bodhan railwayline was proposed in 1938 to connect Udgir with Nizamabad via Deglur.
+The 20 km railwayline was completed between Bodhan and Nizamabad and now the remaining 92 km railwayline will be planned.
+During the Government of Atal Bihari Vajpayee the Udgir Bodhan railwayline was surveyed and became sanctioned.

-Another railwayline between Nanded and Udgir is also planned because Nanded and Bidar have Sikh holy cities And Government want to connect them the Nanded Udgir 102 km railwayline also planned if this railwayline is completed then Bidar to Punjab trains are started and this is benefits for Sikh piligrims.
+Another railwayline between Nanded and Udgir is also planned because Nanded and Bidar have Sikh holy cities and the government wants to connect them.
+The 102 km Nanded Udgir railwayline is also planned.

-Map showing the railway line connecting Nanded and Nizamabad (via Bodhan) to Udgir, aimed at improving connectivity and reducing travel time.
+Map showing the railway line connecting Nanded and Nizamabad (via Bodhan) to Udgir.

-Road
+Roads

-Udgir is well-connected by roads with all major villages and cities in Maharashtra and nearby states.
-Maharashtra's bus services, commonly known as ST or Maharashtra State Road Transport Corporation, operate day and night buses in and out of the town, providing easy, overnight and safe connectivity.
+Udgir is connected by roads with all major villages and cities in Maharashtra and nearby states.
+Maharashtra's bus services, commonly known as ST or Maharashtra State Road Transport Corporation, operate day and night buses in and out of the town, providing overnight transportation.
 Interstate government transport buses are also available from and to Bidar and Hyderabad.

-Private buses also run daily from and to major places like Mumbai, Pune & Aurangabad.
+Private buses also run daily from and to major cities like Mumbai, Pune & Chhatrapati Sambhajinagar.

-Two National Highway Passes Through Via Udgir: